snimmaReddy/trackmyjob_api/README.md

 Use the analytics feature to track your job search progress and success rate.

 ### Technologies Used
-* Front-end: React,Tailwind CSS, HTML
+* Front-end: React,Tailwind CSS, HTML, JavaScript
 * Back-end: Node.js, Express.js
 * Database: MongoDB